loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 }
 ```

-#### Example: moving an entity

-You have a hero on a 2D map, and you want it to move to the left.
-Fortunately, you have a one-hot vector called `hero.position` that handles the hero position.

-Then, you can just `hero.position = swapCells(hero.x, hero.y, hero.x-1, hero.y)` and you're done.
+In the hero example from the previous chapter, you can just `hero.position = swapCells(hero.x, hero.y, hero.x-1, hero.y)` and you're done.

 ```C++
 void moveHeroLeft(Hero * hero) {